Ssentiago/obsidian-openapi-renderer/README.md

 ## Known Issues

 - When using the "VSCode Editor" plugin to edit YAML/JSON specification files, there may be issues with automatic updates.
 Use manual update or edit specifications in an external tool.
+- Buttons may be buggy.
+If you noticed this, please, create an issue

 ## Demonstration